CedricVanhaverbeke/rn-use-tailwind/README.md

 ## Usage

 This hook makes use of [tailwind-rn](https://github.com/vadimdemedes/tailwind-rn) to transform tailwind classes to the corresponding React Native styles.
-If you don't need responsive styles, consider using that the regular tailwind-rn package.
+If you don't need responsive styles, consider using the regular tailwind-rn package.

 The hook returns a modified tailwind function to incorperate responsive styles.